For inserting a responsive <picture>

 REST API

-GET /wp-json/responsive-pics/v1/get-image/<id>?sizes=<sizes>&crop=<crop>&classes=<classes>&lazyload=<lazyload>
+GET /wp-json/responsive-pics/v1/picture-data/<id>?sizes=<sizes>&classes=<classes>&lazyload=<lazyload>&intrinsic=<intrinsic>

 For inserting a responsive background image in your template, use the get_background

-function or the get-background
+function or the background

 API endpoint with the available parameters.